 What can your budget get you:

-It can be difficult to know where to start looking for THE dress, even if you have a style and budget already figured out.
+It can be difficult to know where to start looking for THE dress, even if you have a style and budget already figured out (which you can easily do, with our budget tool!)
 Do you go designer?
 Which designers can you afford?
 How do you find out the prices if designers don’t show them?
 To help with the confusion here is a rough price guide for different stores and designers:

 |£100-£500||Monsoon, Phase Eight, Debut at Debenhams, Ben de Lisi, Pearce II Fonda.|